Free Mental Health Assessment

 Tricyclic Antidepressants (TCAs)

-Tricyclic antidepressants (or TCAs) are a type of antidepressant developed in the 20th century.
+Tricyclic antidepressants (TCAs) are a type of antidepressant developed in the 20th century.
 They’re among some of the first prescription medications to be approved by the FDA.

-Lots of people still use TCAs, though they’ve largely been replaced with other medications, like SSRIs and SNRIs.
+Lots of people still use TCAs, though generally for issues unrelated to depression, because they’ve largely been replaced with other medications, like SSRIs and SNRIs.
 However, if you’re experiencing depression and those aforementioned meds aren’t cutting it, your healthcare provider might recommend TCAs as an alternative.

 Bupropion